-- Setting work - - Set work that is meaningful and ambitious each day in a range of subjects.
-The core of this must be inline with what pupils would receive in school each day.
-Ideally this would include daily contact with teachers.

-- Teach a well-planned and sequenced curriculum, so that knowledge and skills continue to be built incrementally with a good understanding about what is intended to be taught and practised in each subject. - Provide frequent clear explanations of new content deliver by the teacher in school, or through high quality curriculum resources and videos. - The amount of work they need to provide and the type of work. - When this work needs to be set (e.g. 3pm the day before) - Where work should be uploaded staff should be familiar with how to use this system - How this work fits into the overall sequenced plan of work for the pupils concerned, so that learning continues regardless of whether in school or out in line with expectations from the DFE.
+- Setting work that is meaningful and ambitious each day in a range of subjects.
+The core of this must be in line with what pupils would receive in school each day.
+Ideally this would include daily contact with teachers. - Teaching a well-planned and sequenced curriculum, so that knowledge and skills continue to be built incrementally with a good understanding about what is intended to be taught and practised in each subject. - Providing frequent clear explanations of new content deliver by the teacher in school, or through high quality curriculum resources and videos. - The amount of work they need to provide and the type of work. - When this work needs to be set (e.g. 3pm the day before) - Where work should be uploaded staff should be familiar with how to use this system - How this work fits into the overall sequenced plan of work for the pupils concerned, so that learning continues regardless of whether in school or out in line with expectations from the DFE.
 This can be online and offline. - The school will accept a range of different teaching methods during remote learning to help explain concepts and address misconceptions easily.
-For the purpose of providing remote learning, the school may make use of workbooks, email, online learning portals, oak academy, reading tasks, and pre-recorded video or audio lessons. - Providing feedback on work cover details like: - The school expects pupils and staff to maintain a good work ethic during the period of remote learning.
-The school uses as part of its formative assessment and feedback methods a variety of tools such as quizzes and other digital tools.
-This will continue in the event of the remote education policy being put into place.
-T - How they will get access to completed work from pupils. - Gauge how well pupils are progressing through the curriculum through formative assessment methods and adjust accordingly the pace or complexity of task for the pupils to ensure understanding. - When they need to finish sharing feedback on work - Pupils are accountable for the completion of their own schoolwork teaching staff will contact parents via telephone and email if their child is not completing their schoolwork or their standard of work has noticeably decreased. - Teachers will monitor the academic progress of pupils with and without access to the online learning resources and discuss additional support or provision with the headteacher as soon as possible. - Teachers will monitor the academic progress of pupils with SEND and discuss additional support or provision with the SENCO as soon as possible. - Keeping in touch with pupils and parents: - Teachers will make contact with pupils not in school daily to whole class using Padlet, Atom and emails or phone calls. - Teachers will respond to emails sent to class email address within 24 hours on Mon-Fri. - Teachers will ensure that any complaints or concerns shared by parents and pupils are directly referred to the DSL/Headteacher in line with the Safeguarding/Complaint process - Teachers will address any behavioural issues, such as failing to complete work, during this time by liaising with parents before reporting to the Headteacher. - Attending virtual meetings with staff and external agencies, parents, and pupils:
+For the purpose of providing remote learning, the school may make use of workbooks, email, online learning portals, oak academy, reading tasks, and pre-recorded video or audio lessons.

+Providing feedback on work:

+- The school expects pupils and staff to maintain a good work ethic during the period of remote learning.
+The school uses as part of its formative assessment and feedback methods a variety of tools such as quizzes and other digital tools. - Receiving and responding to completed work from pupils via email, Padlet and paper packs.

+- Gauge how well pupils are progressing through the curriculum through formative assessment methods and adjust accordingly the pace or complexity of task for the pupils to ensure understanding. - Pupils are accountable for the completion of their own schoolwork teaching staff will contact parents via telephone and email if their child is not completing their schoolwork or their standard of work has noticeably decreased. - Teachers will monitor the academic progress of pupils with and without access to the online learning resources and discuss additional support or provision with the headteacher as soon as possible. - Teachers will monitor the academic progress of pupils with SEND and discuss additional support or provision with the SENCO as soon as possible. - Keeping in touch with pupils and parents: - Teachers will make contact with pupils not in school daily to whole class using Padlet, Teams, Zoom and emails or phone calls. - Teachers will respond to emails sent to class email address within 24 hours on Mon-Fri. - Teachers will ensure that any complaints or concerns shared by parents and pupils are directly referred to the DSL/Headteacher in line with the Safeguarding/Complaint process - Teachers will address any behavioural issues, such as failing to complete work, during this time by liaising with parents before reporting to the Headteacher. - Attending virtual meetings with staff and external agencies, parents, and pupils: